geotrev/bulba/README.md

 ### Technical Design

 The goal of `UpgradedElement` is not to add special features.
-Rather, it's goal is to enable you to use web components with the tools that already exist in the browser.
-This means: no decorators, no special syntax, and no magic.
-Those would be considered pluggable features akin to webpack-contrib.
+Rather, it's goal is to enable you to use custom elements with the tools that already exist in the browser.
+In other words, the whole package is vanilla JavaScript.
+Extras such as decorators, typescript support, and the like, could be future plugins.

 ### Rendering

-Rendering for `UpgradedElement` is a multi-step process.

-1. **DOM:** Rendering is handled using a small virtual DOM (VDOM) implementation, almost identical to the one used in [reef](https://github.com/cferdinandi/reef).
-The main reasoning here is to reduce package size and make rendering cheap.
-Initial rendering typically takes a millisecond or less, with subsequent re-renders taking a fraction of that.
+1. **DOM:** Rendering is handled using a small DOM-diffing implementation, nearly identical to the one used in [reef](https://github.com/cferdinandi/reef).
+The main reasoning here is to reduce package size and make rendering cheap and fast.

-2. **Scheduling:** All renders, with the exception of first render, are asynchronously requested to happen at the next animation frame.
+2. **Scheduling:** All renders are asynchronously requested to happen at the next animation frame.
 This is accomplished using a combination of `postMessage` and `requestAnimationFrame`.
-Read more about those [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and [here](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+If `requestAnimationFrame` is not available, `setTimeout` with the minimum-allowed wait time is used (2-4 milliseconds depending on the browser).
+If `setTimeout` isn't available, then the render is called on the same frame as the `postMessage` handler.

+### TODOS

-**TODO:** Batching multiple property changes into a single render.
-Unfortunately, every single property change triggers a re-render.
-This isn't _horrible_ right now since re-renders are cheap, but it would improve performance in more complex cases.
+- [ ] **Batch property changes into a single render.** Unfortunately, every single property change triggers a re-render.
+This isn't _horrible_ right now since re-renders are decently cheap, but it would improve performance in more complex cases.

----
+## Contribute

-If you like the project or find issues, feel free to contribute or open issues! <3
+If you like the project or find issues, feel free to contribute!